Leukotriene B4 receptor 2: Cancer

-The Ras subfamily of small GTPases function as Signal transduction proteins by transmitting the presence of extracellular stimuli into inducing the expression of genes which regulate cellular survival, proliferation, differention, adherence to extracellular matrix, and motility as well as factors that are released to promote new blood vessel formation (i.e. Neovascularization) and to alter the extracellular matrix; the three members of this subfamily, KRAS, NRAS (i.e. Neuroblastoma RAS viral oncogene homolog), and HRAS, develop point mutations to become oncogenes that drive the growth and spread of some 20% of all human cancers.
+The Ras subfamily of small GTPases function as Signal transduction proteins by transmitting the presence of extracellular stimuli into inducing the expression of genes which regulate cellular survival, proliferation, differentiation, adherence to extracellular matrix, and motility as well as factors that are released to promote new blood vessel formation (i.e. Neovascularization) and to alter the extracellular matrix; the three members of this subfamily, KRAS, NRAS (i.e. Neuroblastoma RAS viral oncogene homolog), and HRAS, develop point mutations to become oncogenes that drive the growth and spread of some 20% of all human cancers.
 The highest levels of Ras mutations are found in adenocarcinoma of the pancreas (90%), colon (50%), and lung (30%) Bos, 1989).

-Race oncogenes can stimulate arachidonic acid metabolism: a) HRAS, in a rat intestinal epithelial cell line, and KRAS, in a rat lung epithelial cell line, up-regulate COX2 expression and prostaglandin synthesis; b) HRAS induces 12-lipoxygenase in the human epidermoid carcinoma A431 cells; and c) HRAS stimulates the expression of 5-lipoxygenase, 5-lipoxygenase-activating protein, LTB4, and BLT2 receptors Rat2 and a rat fibroblast cell lines thereby increasing the tumor-forming ability the latter cell line in athymic mice.
+Ras oncogenes can stimulate arachidonic acid metabolism: a) HRAS, in a rat intestinal epithelial cell line, and KRAS, in a rat lung epithelial cell line, up-regulate COX2 expression and prostaglandin synthesis; b) HRAS induces 12-lipoxygenase in the human epidermoid carcinoma A431 cells; and c) HRAS stimulates the expression of 5-lipoxygenase, 5-lipoxygenase-activating protein, LTB4, and BLT2 receptors Rat2 and a rat fibroblast cell lines thereby increasing the tumor-forming ability the latter cell line in athymic mice.
 These studies suggest that the metabolites of cyclooxygenase, 5-lipoxygenase, and 12-lipoxygenase, i.e. 12-HHT, LTB4, and 12-HTE, respectively, may act through BLT2 receptors to contribute to the growth and spread of cancers initiated and/or oncogenic Ras and possibly other oncogenes.
-This is supported by findings that BLT2 is abnormally expressed in many human cancers that concurrently overexpress these arachidonic acid metabolizing pathways viz., follicular thyroid adenoma, Renal cell carcinoma, urinary bladder Transitional cell carcinoma, esophagus squamous cell carcinoma, colon adenocarcinoma, the Serous cystadenocarcinoma type of ovarian cancer, and uterine cervical carcinoma.
+This is supported by findings that BLT2 is abnormally expressed in many human cancers that concurrently overexpress these arachidonic acid metabolizing pathways viz., follicular thyroid adenoma, renal cell carcinoma, urinary bladder transitional cell carcinoma, esophagus squamous cell carcinoma, colon adenocarcinoma, the serous cystadenocarcinoma type of ovarian cancer, and uterine cervical carcinoma.
 Other studies have implicated BLT2 in these and other types of cancer as follows.